VojtechBartos/Weather-App/README.md

 ## Todo's

+1. Tests
-1. CI
+2. CI
   - Travis - does not support Xcode 6.3
-  - Cirle - iOS in beta, invitation only
+  - Circle - iOS in beta, invitation only